SD-github21/e-commerce-back-end/README.md

 ### **Installation**
 (1) Click [here](https://nodejs.org/en/) to install Node.js on your local machine if you haven't already done so.
 Choose the latest LTS version for the most recent stable release.
 <br><br>
-(2) Download MySQL onto your machine if you haven't already done.
-Use the following installation for detailed instructions on how to do this:<br>
+(2) Download MySQL onto your machine if you haven't already done so.
+Use the following installation guide for detailed instructions on how to do this:<br>
 https://coding-boot-camp.github.io/full-stack/mysql/mysql-installation-guide
 <br><br>
 (3) Clone this repository on your local machine.<br><br>